Internet in Myanmar: Service providers

 Yatanarpon Teleport, 5BB Broadband, satellite internet provider Skynet, the state-owned Myanmar Post and Telecommunication (MPT), WeLink Myanmar, Myanmar Net, Myanmar Speednet, AGB Communication, Fortune Broadband, Kinetic Myanmar Technology, Ooredoo Myanmar, Telenor Myanmar, Mytel, Uplink Myanmar and some others are the Internet service providers in Yangon and Mandalay.

 Before democratization in 2011, Internet cafés were the most common method of accessing the Internet, as most were equipped with proxy servers in order to bypass government censorship.
 The popularity of Internet cafés declined with the emergence of improved telecommunication infrastructure following liberalization, which allowed mobile Internet to achieve widespread use.
-However, they are still widely present, especially in Yangon and Mandalay where they are used extensively for blogging.
+However, Internet cafés are still widely present, especially in Yangon and Mandalay, where they are used extensively for blogging.

-The number of Internet service providers has enormously increased since 2015 and mobile data usage fees have also decreased to 1 MB per 5 Kyat (US$0.0035estimated), with FTTH monthly fees starting from 20,000 Kyat (US$14.19 estimated) for 10 Mbit/s.
+The number of Internet service providers has enormously increased since 2015, and mobile data usage fees have also decreased to 1 MB per 5 Kyat (US$0.0035 estimated), with FTTH monthly fees starting from 20,000 Kyat (US$14.19 estimated) for 10 Mbit/s.

 Internet in other towns and rural areas

 Internet access for home use in areas outside of Yangon and Mandalay is only available through ADSL technology provided by MPT.
 However, its pricing is prohibitively expensive for most customers.
-In 2017, For MPT's fixed-line phone (new installation) price for ADSL was Ks.3,25,000/- (US$240 estimated), including an initial setup fee of Ks.50,000/- (US$37 estimated) without a CPE.
+In 2017, MPT's fixed-line phone (new installation) price for ADSL was Ks.3,25,000/- (US$240 estimated), including an initial setup fee of Ks.50,000/- (US$37 estimated) without a CPE.
 The annual fee is Ks.50,000/- (US$37 estimated), while the monthly fee for 512 kbit/s (lowest bandwidth) is Ks.17,000/- (US$13 estimated).
 2.5 Mbit/s, the highest bandwidth available, is offered at Ks.80,000/- (US$60 estimated).
 FTTH Internet is unavailable in rural areas.

 FTTH service providers are also available in some towns that are not included in Yangon and Mandalay regions.